awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_cli.md

    }
    ```

-   This backup policy specifies that AWS Backup should back up all resources in the affected AWS accounts that are in the specified regions and that have the tag `dataType` with a value of `PII`\.
+   This backup policy specifies that AWS Backup should back up all resources in the affected AWS accounts that are in the specified AWS Regions and that have the tag `dataType` with a value of `PII`\.

 1. Import the JSON policy file to create a new policy object in the organization\.
-Note the policy ID at the end of the policy ARN in the output\.
+Note the policy ID at the end of the policy Amazon Resource Name \(ARN\) in the output\.

    ```
    $ aws organizations create-policy \